AndrewK124/COVID-visualization/README.md

 # COVID-19 Data Exploration and Visualization Project

-This project analyzes global COVID data from January 2020 to March 2025 to discover insights on vaccination rollouts, mortality rates, and policy effectiveness across countries and continents using Excel, SQL, and Tableau
+This project analyzes global COVID data from January 2020 to March 2025 to discover insights on vaccination rollouts, mortality rates, and policy effectiveness across countries and continents using Excel, SQL, and Tableau.

 The questions at hand are as follows:
 1. What's the relationship between vaccination rates and COVID-19 mortality rates across countries?